Robinpig/Note/docs/CS/MQ/Kafka/Broker.md

 Reading from the closest in-sync replicas (ISR) may improve the request latency, and also decrease network costs, because in most cloud environments cross-data centers network requests incur charges.

 ### Preferred leader

 The preferred leader is the designated leader broker for a partition at topic creation time (as opposed to being a replica).
 When the preferred leader goes down, any partition that is an ISR (in-sync replica) is eligible to become a new leader (but not a preferred leader).
 Upon recovering the preferred leader broker and having its partition data back in sync, the preferred leader will regain leadership for that partition.

+### Replication Factor and Partition Count

+When creating a topic, we have to provide a partition count and the replication factor.
+These two are very important to set correctly as they impact the performance and durability in the system.

+The factors to consider while choosing replication factor are:

+It should be at least 2 and a maximum of 4.
+The recommended number is 3 as it provides the right balance between performance and fault tolerance

+A Kafka cluster should have a maximum of 200,000 partitions across all brokers when managed by Zookeeper.
+The reason is that if brokers go down, Zookeeper needs to perform a lot of leader elections.
+Confluent still recommends up to 4,000 partitions per broker in your cluster.
+This problem should be solved by Kafka in a Zookeeper-less mode (Kafka KRaft) If you need more than 200,000 partitions in your cluster, follow the Netflix model and create more Kafka clusters

 ## Structure